ucrbuffalo/Date-Replacer/README.md

 ## Installation

-1. Download the workflow file: `Date Replacer.alfredworkflow`
+1. Download the workflow file: `Date Replacer.alfredworkflow` from the releases page.
 2. Double-click to import into Alfred.
 3. Open **Alfred Preferences → Workflows → Date Replacer**
 4. (Optional) Configure the output date format: